-Or you could just buy a TJ Wrangler, which are still over-priced, but they’re only $10-$15k.
+Or you could just buy a TJ Wrangler, which is still over-priced, but they’re only $10-$15k.
 As a current Jeep owner myself, if I were to drop $50k on a vehicle, it would definitely be a 4Runner TRD Pro.
 If you want more info on why the 4Runner is a better choice check out our Jeep vs Toyota article.

 I personally think that the Wrangler should sell for $38k for a fully loaded Rubicon edition.
-Everything about Wrangler’s screams “I’m a $15,000 Chevy Spark!”, from the cheap plastics, to the terrible seats, terrible safety rating – Are Jeep’s Actually Safe?, and interior room.
+Everything about Wrangler’s screams “I’m a $15,000 Chevy Spark!”, from the cheap plastics to the terrible seats, terrible safety rating – Are Jeep’s Actually Safe? and interior room.

 But in all seriousness, there really is no reason for Wranglers to be so expensive.